MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 - No. Due to form factor constraints and expected use cases, rotation to portrait mode is supported on 50” devices only.

-**Can I prevent users from rotating Surface Hub 3 50”?**

-- This is not supported.
-## How long will Surface Hubs be supported on the current OS?
-- The current OS for Surface Hub based on [Windows 10 version 22H2](/windows/release-health/release-information) will continue to be supported for another 2 years with mainstream support ending on [October 14, 2025, as previously published.](/lifecycle/products/windows-10-team-surface-hub)

-**What type of updates to Windows 10 Team OS will continue until mainstream support ends?**

-- At a minimum, consistent with previously announced support for Windows 10, Surface Hubs will continue to receive security updates.
-We will only drive bug fixes and security updates.
-We will no longer add new features to the Windows 10 Team OS.

-**What happens after mainstream support ends on October 14, 2025?**

-- Surface Hub devices running Windows 10 Team will no longer receive security updates from Microsoft after October 14, 2025.
 ## Surface Hub 3 Pack (cartridge)

-**What is the Surface Hub 3 pack?**
+**What is the Surface Hub 3 Pack?**

-- As detailed in Table 2 above, the Surface Hub 3 pack is a replacement cartridge for existing Surface Hub 2S devices.
+- The [Surface Hub 3 Pack](surface-hub-3-pack-techspecs.md) is a replacement cartridge for existing Surface Hub 2S devices.
 It’s the same shape and size as the Surface Hub 2S cartridge and includes tactile bumps to differentiate it from the current cartridge.
 - The new cartridge enables you to rotate 50” Hub devices: Unlock unique collaboration scenarios with Portrait Mode on Surface Hub 3 50” devices.
 With snap rotation, seamlessly adjust the device to the orientation that’s best for your meeting or collaboration needs in the moment.
 - Customers will benefit from a 20% CPU performance increase and a 100% GPU performance increase over Surface Hub 2S.

 **How do I install Surface Hub 3 Pack?**

 - The replacement cartridge is designed to facilitate easy removal and replacement of your existing Surface Hub 2S cartridge.
+Check back for detailed installation instructions pending public availability.

 **Will the new cartridge extend the warranty on my Surface Hub 2S?**